Here's our guide on how to cross the border between Colombia and Ecuador and reach Quito on your own with public transport (updated in March 2019).

 #4 enter ecuador

 You're also given an official 'safety in Ecuador' guide advising you about fake taxis and how to spot the genuine ones (which is actually a pretty big problem in Quito and Guayaquil).

 #5 take the bus to tulcán

 Exit the office and cross the road.
-You'll see some mini-vans close by.
+You'll see some minivans close by.
 These leave when full and will bring you to Tulcán's bus terminal for $1 per person - they also accept Colombian pesos.

 #6 travel from tulcán to quito

-Also, a big warning for backpackers in Ecuador is to avoid putting your bag up in the racks or below your seat - bag-slash thefts are a real possibility and a very common occurrence in Ecuador so please do follow this advice.
-On some buses in the country, there is a scam where someone may insist that you put your bag under the seat - politely and steadfastly refuse and keep it on your lap.
+Also, a big warning for backpackers in Ecuador is to avoid putting your bag up in the racks or below your seat - bag-slash thefts on buses are a real possibility and a very common occurrence in Ecuador so please do follow this advice.
+On some buses in the country, there is also a scam where someone may insist that you put your bag under the seat - politely and steadfastly refuse and keep it on your lap.

-There are two bus terminals in Quito (Carcelen and Quitumbe) - the bus will stop at both but it is best to double check exactly where it’s going to go in Quito - so try to be aware which one is best for your hostel.
+There are two bus terminals in Quito (Carcelen and Quitumbe) - the bus will often stop at both but it is best to double check exactly where it’s going to go in Quito - so try to be aware which one is best for your hostel.
 A taxi from either will cost you between $10-12 (Uber also works a treat in Quito).

 overview: colombia to ecuador